Protocentral/protocentral_sensything/docs/index.md

 ##### * Webserver Mode

 In case you wish to limit the number of downloads and software to display the sensor values then you could opt for the Web server.
-By making small changes in the code you could cooect your device and display sensor vales on your system.
+By making small changes in the code you could connect your device and display sensor values on your system.
 By pointing your browser to a site you can display the values without any internet connection.
-You can set up the Webserver with the Arduino and ESP-IDF as shown in the image below.
+You can set up the Web server with the Arduino and ESP-IDF as shown in the image below.

 ![Webserver- mode](images/Webserver- mode.JPG)

 ##### * Developer Mode

 Sensything can be easily programmed.
 If you are a beginner then you could choose the Arduino IDE to program the board for any sensor.
 On the other hand, if you are the high-end developer then you could look at the ESP-IDF for programming the mode.
 Easy and flexible!
-That is what the Sensything board was designed to do, you can mold it into a device of your choice with very less programming knowlegde required.
+That is what the Sensything board was designed to do, you can mold it into a device of your choice with very less programming knowledge required.

 ![Developer mode](images/Developer mode.JPG)

 ##### * Data logger mode

 Sensything can function as a data logger with the inbuilt SD card option in the board.
-The inbuilt storage option improvess the chances for a wider scope and flexibility in storing sensor readings.
-Along with this the data transfer rate becomes faster long with low battery consumption.
-The data logging option is also avaialble in the Sensything Application.
+The inbuilt storage option improves the chances for a wider scope and flexibility in storing sensor readings.
+Along with this, the data transfer rate becomes faster long with low battery consumption.
+The data logging option is also available in the Sensything Application.

  <p align="center">   <img width="650" height="450" src="images/DSC_0137- Data log.jpg"> </p>